1. Blog

 Certifications and licenses can set your resume apart from the crowd.
 Rack your brain and make sure that you don’t miss any of these.

-You can list these within your resume header, summary, education section, or as a bullet point within your work experience section.
+You can list these within your resume header, summary, education section, dedicated section, or as a bullet point within your work experience section.

 When listing these on your resume, you need to include the following: